julianfigueroaGL/gorilla-cast-docs/docs/lifecycle/hooks/hooks.md

 Now, let's take a look the main hooks provided by Vue.

 :::tip TIP
-Take into consideration that some of this methods doesn’t get called when doing server-side rendering
+Take into consideration that some of these methods doesn’t get called when doing server-side rendering
 :::

 ### beforeCreate